-- Quizzes will usually be given the last school day of each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
-There are no make-ups for missed individual quizzes. - There will be at least 240 total points available across all individual quizzes combined.
-So, you can miss or do very badly on one individual quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
+- Quizzes will be given each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
+The exact day will be announced 2 days in advance.
+There are no make-ups for missed weekly quizzes.
+Some quizzes will require you to work in teams of two, so you should find a partner and begin studying together starting the first day. - There will be at least 240 total points available across all quizzes combined.
+So, you can miss or do very badly on one quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
 If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - All quizzes end at the time stated.
 If you continuing writing on your quiz, midterm or final exam after that time, you will receive a 0 for it.

-• All quizzes will be graded by you.
+• Some quizzes will be graded by you.
 This will help you get a better understanding of your errors, how to improve, and how to present mathematical work correctly.
 I reserve the right to give you a 0 on a quiz, if it appears that you are being overly generous in grading yourself.
 If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty).